Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Implications for Future Wide-Field Surveys

 The expected 5$\sigma$ depth of \textit{Roman}'s HLWAS is $\sim\,26.5$ \citep{Montes2023}---shown as a dashed line on the CMD at the distance of M81---so we will not detect the main sequence turn-off for distances greater than $\approx$1 Mpc.
 We note, though, that deeper measurements are possible with General Observer (GO) programs.
 Additionally, the HLWAS is expected to resolve individual RGB stars out to $\sim$10 Mpc \citep{Lancaster2022}, with the tip of the red giant branch and bright asymptotic giant branch (AGB) stars distinguishable to even greater distances. \citet{Harmsen2023} show that the ratio of AGB to RGB stars alone can be used to constrain the age of a population in a stellar halo.
 It is therefore possible that structures in age-space will prove to be a key component of \textit{Roman}'s survey of stellar halos throughout the Local Volume.

 In the bottom panels of Figure \ref{fig:ageIQR}, we show the age interquartile ranges for the other four halos.
 Although Blizzard and Squall have nearly uniformly old stellar halos, Maelstrom and Hurricane both have structures with diverse enough ages that they are likely to be detectable within a CMD.
 Like Tempest, Maelstrom has a single dwarf contributor that produces most of this structure, but Hurricane's age diversity comes from at least 4 different recently accreted dwarfs.
 By combining these anomalies in age-space with position data, we can pick out structures that likely originated from the same dwarf contributor and potentially reconstruct the infall time, orbit, and star formation history of that dwarf.
+It is worth noting that observations will likely also reveal substructures in metallicity similar to those already discovered in the Milky Way and M31 \citep[e.g.,][]{Cohen2018,Naidu2020}.
+However, as the FOGGIE simulations do not reliably model metallicity, we will not attempt to make any predictions about this possibility here.

-In regions where there are no discernible structures in age-space, we may be compelled to rely largely on position data.
+In regions where there are no discernible structures in age- or metallicity-space, we may be compelled to rely largely on position data.
 Fortunately, certain types of debris, like streams, can remain intact and spatially distinct for long periods of time \citep[e.g.,][]{Johnston1996,Pearson2015}.
 While many of the stream-finding algorithms that have been developed for use with \textit{Gaia} data are designed to take advantage of the 6D phase-space information available in much of the Milky Way's stellar halo \citep[e.g.,][]{Malhan2018,Shih2022}, other algorithms, such as the \textsc{Hough Stream Spotter} \citep{Pearson2019,Pearson2022}, work by looking for linear structures in stellar position data.
 Such streamfinders can (and have) been used to identify structures in stellar halos around external galaxies and will likely prove to be crucial in the quest to disentangle structures in distant stellar halos.